 The Bylaws also provide for the election of three classes of directors with terms staggered so as to require the election of only one class of directors each year, and further that each class be equal in number, or as nearly as possible.
-Only directors who currently are members of Class II are nominated for election at the Annual Meeting.
-Each Class II director will serve a three-year term and, therefore, will hold office until the Company's 2025 annual meeting of shareholders and until his or her successor has been duly elected and qualified, or until his or her resignation or removal from office.
-The terms of Class III and Class I directors continue until the 2023 and 2024 annual meetings, respectively.
+Only directors who currently are members of Class III are nominated for election at the Annual Meeting.
+Each Class III director will serve a three-year term and, therefore, will hold office until the Company's 2026 annual meeting of shareholders and until his or her successor has been duly elected and qualified, or until his or her resignation or removal from office.
+The terms of Class I and Class II directors continue until the 2024 and 2025 annual meetings, respectively.

-The Corporate Governance and Nominating Committee has recommended, and the Board of Directors selected, Ronald B. Kalich and Gary R. Maharaj as the Board's nominees for election as Class II directors.
+The Corporate Governance and Nominating Committee has recommended, and the Board of Directors selected, José H. Bedoya and Susan E. Knight as the Board's nominees for election as Class III directors.
 Each of these nominees has indicated a willingness to serve as a director if elected and has consented to be named in the proxy statement.
-Brief biographical profiles of Messrs.
-Kalich and Maharaj are provided below.
-A Proxy will be voted for each of such nominees unless the Proxy withholds a vote for one or both nominees.
+Brief biographical profiles of Mr. Bedoya and Ms. Knight are provided below.
+A proxy will be voted for each of such nominees unless the proxy withholds a vote for one or both nominees.
 If, prior to the meeting, it should become known that either of the nominees will be unable to serve as a director after the meeting by reason of death, incapacity or other unexpected occurrence, the Proxies will be voted for such substitute nominee as is recommended or selected by the Corporate Governance and Nominating Committee and the Board of Directors or, alternatively, not voted for any nominee.
 The Board of Directors has no reason to believe that any nominee will be unable to serve.

 Under the Company's Corporate Governance Guidelines, it is a policy of the Board that a director shall offer to retire from the Board effective at the conclusion of the Annual Meeting following his or her seventy-second birthday.
 In this circumstance, the Corporate Governance and Nominating Committee will review the appropriateness of such director's continuation on the Board, and recommend to the Board whether, in light of all the circumstances, the Board should accept the director's proposed retirement.
-Under this policy, Mr. Kalich, who attained the age of seventy-two following the conclusion of fiscal 2019, offered to retire at the conclusion of the Company's 2020 annual meeting.
-The Board, based upon the recommendation of the Corporate Governance and Nominating Committee, determined it appropriate for Mr. Kalich to continue his service on the Board given his substantial experience and familiarity with the Company and the Board, and his executive and board leadership experience.
-The Corporate Governance and Nominating Committee and the Board considered the same factors when determining to recommend and select Mr. Kalich for re-election at the Annual Meeting.